nasreddine1985/pixel-v2/README.md

 ## 🌟 Overview

 PIXEL-V2 is a next-generation payment processing platform built with modern microservices architecture.
-It provides intelligent message routing, real-time processing capabilities, and comprehensive audit trails for payment messages across multiple channels and formats.
+It provides intelligent message routing, synchronous processing capabilities, and comprehensive audit trails for payment messages across multiple channels and formats.

 ### 🎯 Key Capabilities